datamindedbe/conveyor-templates/README.md

 Resources provide templates on how to give IAM access for the jobs you are running on Datafy.
 For now we focused on the two operators we are supporting.

+## Development

+If you want to contribute you should have a look at [the development documentation](./DEVELOPMENT.md).